isomerpages/govtech-im8/_ssp/Digital Services (High Impact).md

 Digital Services (High impact) refer to Digital services with at least 1 million visits per year (note: this will be determined based on WOGAA statistics).

-Unlike RML High/Medium/Low-Risk systems, Digital Services will adopt a &#39;Comply or Explain&#39; approach for any deviation of DSS Level 1 controls.

 ## System Characteristics

 - **Name:** High Impact Services System